w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ### Carousel item indicator
 {:.ex}

-In the following example, a list with buttons is added using JavaScrip and then styled to look visually like a progress indicator.
+In the following example, a list with buttons is added using JavaScript and then styled to look visually like a progress indicator.
 The buttons are numbered matching the corresponding carousel items.
 The button corresponding to the currently displayed carousel item is highlighted both visually and using visually hidden text.
 Also the button that currently has the keyboard or mouse focus is highlighted.

 {::nomarkdown}
 <%= code_start %>